or-carmeli/DevOps-EKS-Terraform/README.md

 1. *Open a Web Browser:* Navigate to the domain you configured.
 2. *Check for the NGINX Welcome Page or Your Application:* If you see the expected content ("yo this is nginx"), your setup is correct.

-## Deployment Diagrams
-Include diagrams here.

-## Access the application
+## 🚀 Access The Application
 Access the application via the domain: http://www.example.com

 Following these steps should enable you to set up public access to your NGINX application via a DNS name and verify its functionality.

-## Additional Notes & Considerations
+## 📝 Additional Notes And Considerations
 - Update and review Terraform state regularly (manually/CronJob).
 - Security: Make sure your security groups and firewall rules allow traffic on port 80 to your Kubernetes cluster.
 - DNS Propagation: Sometimes DNS changes can take a while to propagate; you can check the status using various online DNS lookup tools.